dani-pl/GLAsteroids/README.md

    if you'd like!).

-   *Implementation:* In my implementation, I have converted the GLManager into a class and I have created some interfaces that allow me to change the PointSize, LineWidth, ShaderColor.
-And two interfaces to enableShader() and disableShader().
+   *Implementation:* In my implementation, I have converted the GLManager into a class and I have created some interfaces that allow me to change the PointSize, LineWidth and ShaderColor.
+I have also created two interfaces to enableShader() and disableShader().
+Converting, the GLManager on a class had consequences in other classes, all these consequences were fixed accordingly.